tanmayi-dev/fcc-data-visualization/Notes.md

 - SVG has a `circle` tag to create the circle shape.
 It works a lot like the `rect` elements you used for the bar char

+- Note: The circles won't be visible because we haven't set their attributes yet.
+We'll do that in the next challenge.

 ### Add Attributes to the Circle Elements

 - The last challenge created the `circle` elements for each point in the `dataset`, and appended them to the SVG.
 But D3 needs more information about the position and size of each `circle` to display them correctly.